Kitware/CMake/Help/guide/tutorial/index.rst

 .. literalinclude:: Step6/CMakeLists.txt
   :language: cmake
   :start-after: # does this system provide the log and exp functions?
-  :end-before: # should we use our own math functions
+  :end-before: # configure a header file to pass some of the CMake settings

 Now let's add these defines to ``TutorialConfig.h.in`` so that we can use them from ``mysqrt.cxx``: